Electives & Residency Programmes

 Students registered on the BMBS programme can opt to complete clinical electives overseas.
 Completing a clinical elective in North America is essential to securing a residency in the United States or Canada.

-GEMS has entered into formal arrangements with McMaster University and Rutgers University to provide our students with clinical electives.
+The School of Medicine has entered into formal arrangements with McMaster University and Rutgers University to provide our students with clinical electives.
 In addition to our formal arrangements, strong links have been forged with a number of North American medical schools to provide our students with clinical electives in a variety of specialties.
-Feedback from North American institutions that have enrolled UL GEMS students on elective programmes have commented on their clinical proficiency and exceptional medical communication skills.
+Feedback from North American institutions that have enrolled UL School of Medicine students on elective programmes have commented on their clinical proficiency and exceptional medical communication skills.

-Students applying for an elective while on the programme are supported by members of the GEMS admin team, Stephane Pinson and Emmeline Searson.
+Students applying for an elective while on the programme are supported by members of the School of Medicine admin team, Stephane Pinson and Emmeline Searson.

 Queries on electives to Electives.firstname.lastname@example.org

 UL School of Medicine is also a member of VSLO.
 The AAMC Visiting Student Learning Opportunities (VSLO) programme helps medical and public health students connect with institutions offering short-term elective opportunities that can enhance their medical education.
 These elective opportunities include observerships, summer research programmes, clinical opportunities, away rotations, away electives, clinical rotations and visiting opportunities.

 Offered by participating host institutions in the U.S. and around the world, elective opportunities are available in teaching hospitals, community clinics, and urban or rural sites and are open to preclinical, clinical, or final-year students, as determined by the host institution.

 The VSLO Application Service (sometimes referred to as VSAS), which enables students to browse and apply to electives offered by host institutions.

 The VSLO program includes

 A collaborative network of US and international institutions.